 The absolute best resistance is to counter-protest far away from where Spencer wants us to be.
 Where we engage not with him, but the white supremacy that he stands for through a unified front in ways that will not feed into his publicity stunt.
 Without physical protest, he loses and his voice is silenced.

-This coming week we will release a short talk about the insidious nature of hate.
+Earlier this week we recorded a panel discussion trying to wrestle with the insidious nature of hate.
 Of racism and how it divides us.
-We will also be talking about true reconciliation and what it means for us going forward in our city.
+But also true reconciliation and what are some of the steps needed for moving forward.
 These issues of tribalism and racism are common to man.
 It has destroyed many nations and kingdoms before us.
 Law enforcement has asked us not to hold any large gatherings in any form of counter protest as this will lead to a significant security risk.
 Security for Spencer’s event is already costing our government and the University of Florida over $500K.

 Instead of one gathering we are asking you to imitate the early church.
 Meet house to house with your microchurch, with friends, with neighbors all throughout the week and watch this video together.
 Talk about it.
 I strongly urge you to gather with people of other racial backgrounds and listen to them.
 Hear them out.
 Be slow to speak.
 Become meek enough to inherit the earth.